Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: KLS-based training algorithm

 \textbf{Computational cost.} To obtain minimal computational costs and memory requirements for the K-step, the ordering of evaluating $K_k V_{k}^{\top } z_{k-1}$ in \eqref{eq:forward_with_respect_to_K} is important.
 First, we compute $\widetilde z := V_{k}^{\top} z_{k-1}\in\mathbb{R}^{r_k}$ which requires $O(r_k n_{k-1})$ operations.
 Second, we compute $K_k \widetilde z$ which requires $O(r_k n_{k})$ operations.
 Adding the bias term and evaluating the activation function requires $O(n_k)$ operations.
 Hence, combined over all layers we have asymptotic cost of $O\left(\sum_k r_k (n_{k}+n_{k+1})\right)$.
 Taping the forward evaluation to compute the gradient with respect to $K_{k}$ as discussed in \S\ref{sec:gradients_implementation} does not affect the asymptotic costs, i.e. the costs of computing the K-step at layer $k$ assuming a single data point $x$ requires $C_K \lesssim \sum_k r_k (n_{k}+n_{k+1})$ operations.
 In a similar manner, we obtain the computational costs of the L- and S-steps, which are again $C_{L,S} \lesssim \sum_k r_k (n_{k}+n_{k+1})$.
 Moreover, the QR decompositions used in the K- and L-step require $O\left(\sum_k r_k^2 (n_{k}+n_{k-1})\right)$ operations and computing the SVD in the truncation step has worst-case cost of $O\left(\sum_k r_k^3 \right)$.
 Hence, assuming $r_k\ll n_k,n_{k+1}$, the cost per step of our low-rank method is $C_{\mathrm{DLRA}}\lesssim \sum_k r_k^2 (n_{k}+n_{k-1})$, opposed to the dense network training, which requires $C_{\mathrm{dense}}\lesssim\sum_k n_{k}n_{k+1}$ operations.
 In terms of memory cost, note that we only need to store $r_k(1+n_k+n_{k+1})$ parameters per layer during the algorithm, corresponding to the matrices $S_k^t,U_k^t,V_k^t$.
 Moreover, at the end of the training we can further compress memory by storing the product of the trained weight factors $U_kS_k$, rather than the individual matrices.

-\textbf{Limitations.} A requirement for our algorithm's efficiency is that all weight matrices are of rank $r_k\ll n_k,n_{k+1}$.
-When the truncation threshold $\vartheta$ is too small Alg.~\ref{alg:new_NN_KLS} does not provide advantages with respect to standard training.
-This is also emphasized in Fig.~\ref{fig_train_exec_times}.
-Moreover, the choice of $\vartheta$ introduces one additional hyperparameter which at the moment requires external knowledge for tuning.
-However, our experiments in \S\ref{sec_numResults} show that relatively large values of $\vartheta$ perform well, yielding competing performance with respect to competing methods and the full-rank baselines.
+\textbf{Limitations.} A requirement for DLRT's efficiency is that $r_k\ll n_k,n_{k+1}$.
+When the truncation threshold $\vartheta$ is too small, Alg.~\ref{alg:new_NN_KLS} does not provide advantages with respect to standard training.
+This is also shown by Fig.~\ref{fig_train_exec_times}.
+Moreover, in the terminology of \cite{sohoni2019low}, DLRT is designed to reduce training costs corresponding to model parameters and to the optimizer.
+To additionally decrease activation costs, DLRT can be combined with micro-batching or checkpointing approaches.
+Finally, the choice of $\vartheta$ introduces one additional hyperparameter which at the moment requires external knowledge for tuning.
+However, our experiments in \S\ref{sec_numResults} show that relatively large values of $\vartheta$ yield competing performance as compared to a number of baselines, including standard training.